zacjones93/egghead-instructor-101-guide/all_sections.md

 Your mentor knows what we are looking for!

 Once they give you a thumbs up, upload your lesson to egghead.io for final review and publication.

+## Lesson review & approval

+Once the steps above are complete, your lesson is ready to be reviewed for approval and publishing. when you have published at least 12 lessons published, you are able to approve your own lessons.
+Once your lesson has been approved, it is placed in the lesson publishing queue - unless it is a part of a course which we'll discuss in more depth later on.

+## Unlocking self-approval and publishing

+After you've published 12+ lessons, you unlock the ability to approve and publish your own lessons 🎉.
+When you approve a lesson, a lesson transcript is ordered; transcripts cost money, so make sure your lesson is complete before you approve it.
+After approving a lesson, you can either let it get published automatically from the publishing queue, or push the publish button for it to published immediately.

+## Lesson publishing queue

+The lesson publishing queue automatically publishes lessons from top to bottom.
+The publishing schedule changes depending on how many lessons are in the queue from daily to a few times a week, so that there is a steady flow of new content being released.
+After publishing, lessons are added to the social media sharing queue which shares the newly published content across egghead social media accounts.
+Sometimes lessons are force published, which bypasses the queue to get an important lesson out earlier.

 # Getting Paid